 “It is unclear whether there will be an increase or decrease of rainfall in countries of (the Nile) source,” said Tahani Mostafa Sileet of Egypt’s water resources and irrigation ministry.
 “As such, we don’t know whether to adjust our politics based on an increase or a decrease of resources.”

-But any alteration to Nile flows could make “huge difference”, said Randa Aboul Hosn of the UN development agency UNDP.
+But any alteration to Nile flows could make a “huge difference”, said Randa Aboul Hosn of the UN development agency UNDP.
 Every “2% drop of water affects one million people,” she said.